 Simple & Fit Two-Egg Breakfast

-We get that you're at the pancake house, but save yourself the sodium and order this "Simple & Fit" Two-Egg Breakfast so you can stay, well, simple and fit!
-It's served with a cup of fresh fruit and a slice of whole grain toast.
-Research has connected a higher consumption of whole grains with longer life!
-Experts believe that whole grains digest more slowly in your system, and can help ward off premature hunger pangs, which protects you against weight gain and the subsequent health problems.
+We get that you're at the pancake house, but save yourself the sodium and order this "Simple & Fit" Two-Egg Breakfast.
+It's served with a cup of fresh fruit and a slice of whole-grain toast.
+Research has connected a higher consumption of whole grains with a longer life!
+Experts believe that whole grains digest more slowly in your system and can help ward off premature hunger pangs, which protects you against weight gain and the subsequent health problems.

 Maggiano's Little Italy

 Lighter Take Chicken Piccata with Spinach & Lemon Butter Fettuccine